facorread/chocolatey-packages-1/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug
-title: "[Bug] Name of the package"
+title: "[Bug] Name of the package with version"
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Please describe the issue.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.